JRulik/SimChatFX/README.md

 Some more info and known bugs which needs to be fixed:
 - There is no option to delete messages, users, or friend from friendlist etc.
 - Password are hashed in database (SHA-512 with salt).
 - Info about pending messages from other users is stored locally.
-So when login again/new run of application, this information is lost (should be stored in database and then retrieved).
+So when login again/new run of application, this information is lost (only information about unread messages.
+Messages are securely saved in database and can be retrieved).
 Info about pending messages is also lost when new friend is added (GUI is refreshed).
 - You can´t add yourself to your friendlist.

 - //TODO: